graphql/graphql-http/docs/interfaces/client.ClientOptions.md

 You may implement your own waiting strategy by timing the resolution of the returned promise.

-Useful for retrying requests that failed because the service is temporarely unavailable.
+Useful for retrying requests that failed because the service is temporarily unavailable.

 `retries` argument counts actual retries, so it will begin with 0 after the first failed request.